|

 In case of accidents.

-the nearest Port Police Office, or if at sea, the Port Police at your next
+must inform the nearest Port Police Office, or if at sea, the Port Police at

-port of entry.
-They will log the incident and give you a copy of the entry.
+your next port of entry.
+They will log the incident and give you a copy of

+the entry.
 Make sure you receive these copies.
-You will be instructed to prepare a
+You will be instructed to

-statement for the insurers called the "Master's Report".
-This
+prepare a statement for the insurers called the "Master's Report".

-statement should be endorsed with the stamp of the Port Police Office.
-It
+This statement should be endorsed with the stamp of the Port Police Office.

-should include names of all passengers and crew list with addresses and phone
+It should include names of all passengers and crew list with addresses and

-numbers.
-All those formalities are necessary because the Insurers require
+phone numbers.
+All those formalities are necessary because the Insurers

 top